edgarcoime/Cthulhu/README.md

 ## What is CTHULHU?

 CTHULHU is an anonymous, file sharing platform that lets anyone upload up to 1 GB of files without an account and share a secure URL that expires after 48 hours.
-Authorized users can extend retention up to 14 days, manage and delete their uploads on demand, and optionally password-protect shared content.
-Built on a microservices architecture with a focus on scalability, securinty and user privacy.
+Authorized users can extend retention up to 14 days, manage, and delete their uploads on demand, and optionally password-protect shared content.
+Built on a microservices architecture with a focus on scalability, security, and user privacy.

 ## Table of contents <a name="toc"></a>